mclaeysb/mclaeysb.github.com/facili.md

 <h1 class="with-margin-top">My rate</h1>

-Compensation can be arranged in the traditional way: during our contact, we can find out what's possible based on my rate <mark>per hour or part of the day</mark> and your available resources.
+Compensation can be arranged in the traditional way: during our contact, we can find out what's possible based on my rate <mark>per hour or per day</mark> and your available resources.
 Alternatively, if you wish, we can also jointly experiment with more shared forms of compensation such as a *Conscious Exchange*.

 <h1 class="with-margin-top">Contact</h1>